Authress-Engineering/Handbook/Security-Compliance.md

    - NO.

 1. Do you work with third parties that may have access to your IP and sensitive data?
-   - NO. Except where contractors are concerned and in those cases they have access only to the data which they need to operate and have verified to follow the guidelines here.
+   - NO. Except, where contractors are concerned and in those cases they have access only to the data which they need to operate and have verified to follow the guidelines here, and our primary cloud provider.

 1. If so, is access to data controlled by terms of Non-Disclosure Agreements?
    - YES